virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 	    QUIT     Quit this interpreter program.
 	    WINE     Run Windows compiler in Linux.
 	    NOWINE   Run native compiler version (default).
-	    TRACE    Turn on parser tracing.
+	    TRACE1   Turn on parser tracing.
-	    NOTRACE  Turn off parser tracing.
+	    NOTRACE1 Turn off parser tracing.
+	    TRACE2   Turn on code-generator tracing.
+	    NOTRACE2 Turn off code-generator tracing.
 	    LBNF     Show abstract syntax trees in LBNF.
 	    BNF      Show abstract syntax trees in BNF.
 	    NOAST    Don't show abstract syntax trees.
 	    EXEC     Execute the HAL/S code.
 	    NOEXEC   Don't execute the HAL/S code.
 	    STATUS   Show the current VM state.
+	    REMOVE D Remove identifier D (current scope).
+	    REMOVE * Remove all identifiers (current scope).
+	    RESET    Reset entire STATUS.
 	    RECENT   Show recent lines of code, numbered.
 	    RERUN    Re-run last line of code.
 	    RERUN D  Re-run numbered line D (from RECENT).
 	[HELP] >

 Many of these are things more helpful to me (for debugging the compiler) than to you, I expect.
+Nevertheless, you'll want to avoid using any variables with these names in order to avoid confusing the interpreter.

 Debugging
 ---------